dotnet/docs/docs/framework/configure-apps/file-schema/wcf/baseaddressprefixfilters.md

 Represents a collection of configuration elements that specify pass through filters, which provide a mechanism to pick the appropriate Internet Information Services (IIS) bindings when hosting the Windows Communication Foundation (WCF) application in IIS.

 > [!WARNING]
-> \<baseAddressPrefixFilters> does not recognize "localhost", use the fully qualified machine name instead.
+> \<baseAddressPrefixFilters> does not recognize "localhost"; use the fully qualified machine name instead.

 [**\<configuration>**](../configuration-element.md)\
 &nbsp;&nbsp;[**\<system.serviceModel>**](system-servicemodel.md)\